Cover of Sapiens

 Sapiens Study Prompts

-Track the role of shared stories in building cooperation from tribes to empires.
+Track the role of shared stories in building cooperation, from small tribes to modern states and companies.

 Key ideas

-• Shared myths allow humans to coordinate at massive scale.
+• Shared myths and institutions allow humans to coordinate at massive scale.

-• Technological and economic revolutions often trade stability for new ethical dilemmas.
+• Technological and economic revolutions open new possibilities while creating fresh ethical problems.

 Reading guide

-• Outline each revolution and note its impact on social structure and happiness.
+• Outline each major revolution in the book and note how it changes social structure, work, and belief systems.

-• Summarize chapters in a study journal to prepare for book club or classroom debates.
+• Keep a brief chapter journal to prepare for book club discussions or classroom debates about human history.